thermotools/thermopack/addon/pycThermopack/README_pypi.md

 This page contains an introduction to the ThermoPack python-wrapper, which is an object-oriented implementation of a variety of equations of state (EoS), with integrated methods for computing thermodynamic properties.

 Each EoS in thermopack is a class, which inherits from the `thermopack` class found in `thermo.py`.
-The primary documentation for the thermopack python wrapper consists of the [docstrings of the thermopack class](https://github.com/thermotools/thermopack/blob/main/addon/pycThermopack/thermopack/thermo.py).
 This class contains all generic methods used to compute thermodynamic properties, phase equilibria, etc. The inheriting classes simply ensure that the correct part of the Fortran-module is linked when performing calculations, and provide some extended functionality for handling EoS parameters and such.
-See the [wiki](https://github.com/thermotools/thermopack/wiki/) for more information on this.
+See the [ThermoPack homepage](https://thermotools.github.io/thermopack/v2.2.0/home.html) for more information.

 Fluid parameters are compiled into the Fortran-module, and are not directly accessible through the Python-wrapper.
-The entire fluid parameter database used by thermopack may be found in the [`/fluids` directory](https://github.com/thermotools/thermopack/tree/main/fluids) in the GitHub repo.
-In order to model fluids not currently supported in the module available through `pip`, thermopack must be compiled from source with the new parameters.
-See the [wiki](https://github.com/thermotools/thermopack/wiki/) for information on how to add new fluids, and the [GitHub README](https://github.com/thermotools/thermopack) for a guide on how to compile from source.
+The entire fluid parameter database used by thermopack may be found in the [`/fluids` directory](https://github.com/thermotools/thermopack/tree/v2.2.0/fluids) in the GitHub repo.
+In order to model fluids not currently supported in the module available through `pip`, ThermoPack must be compiled from source with the new parameters.
+See the [ThermoPack homepage](https://thermotools.github.io/thermopack/v2.2.0/home.html) for information on how to add new fluids, and a guide on how to compile from source.
 Please feel free to leave a PR for new parameter sets such that these can be included in future releases of thermopack.

 # Getting Started

 # Compatibility
-ThermoPack v2.2.0 is completely backwards compatible with v2.1.0, such that all examples in the [guide for v2.1.0](/thermopack/v2.1.0/getting_started.html) will also work with v2.2.0.
+ThermoPack v2.2.0 is completely backwards compatible with v2.1.0, such that all examples in the [guide for v2.1.0](https://thermotools.github.io/thermopack/v2.1.0/getting_started.html) will also work with v2.2.0.
 This guide primarily aims to demonstrate functionality that is new in v2.2.0.

 # Getting started - Python
 This is a short introduction to thermopack.
 Once you've gotten started, we recommend a look at the [Examples](https://github.com/thermotools/thermopack/tree/v2.2.0/addon/pyExamples) in the GitHub repo.
-Comprehensive documentation for the methods available through the python interface can also be found in the [doc page for the thermo class.](/thermopack/v2.2.0/thermo_methods.html).
-For more advanced users, a look at the [more advanced page](/thermopack/v2.2.0/more_advanced.html) may also be useful.
+Comprehensive documentation for the methods available through the python interface can also be found in the [doc page for the thermo class.](https://thermotools.github.io/thermopack/v2.2.0/thermo_methods.html).
+For more advanced users, a look at the [more advanced page](https://thermotools.github.io/thermopack/v2.2.0/more_advanced.html) may also be useful.

 Equations of State (EoS's) in ThermoPack are classes.
 To do calculations for a given mixture an EoS object must first be initialized for that mixture, as demonstrated in the [Initializing an EoS section](#Initialising-an-equation-of-state).